You can stop and remove Oracle Database software and components in an Oracle Database home with Oracle Universal Installer.

 The deinstallation tool creates a response file by using information in the Oracle home and using the information you provide.
 You can use a response file that you generated previously by running the

 deinstall command using the

-–checkonly option, or by editing the response file template.
+-checkonly option.
+You can also edit the response file template.

 If the software in the Oracle home is not running (for example, after an unsuccessful installation), then the deinstallation tool cannot determine the configuration, and you must provide all the configuration details either interactively or in a response file.

 In addition, before you run the deinstallation tool for Oracle Grid Infrastructure installations:

 Dismount Oracle Automatic Storage Management Cluster File System (Oracle ACFS) and disable Oracle Automatic Storage Management Dynamic Volume Manager (Oracle ADVM).